-The Lobster is Romantic Drama directed by Yorgos Lanthimos (who also gave us The Killing Of A Sacred Deer) and stars Colin Farrell, Rachel Weisz, Léa Seydoux, and John C. Reilly, to name a few.
+The Lobster is Romantic Drama directed by Yorgos Lanthimos (who also gave us Dogtooth and The Killing Of A Sacred Deer) and stars Colin Farrell, Rachel Weisz, Léa Seydoux, and John C. Reilly, to name a few.
 The Lobster is a 2015 film set in an imaginary world where single people are given 45 days to find a partner else are converted to beasts and set out into the wild.
 I got multiple requests to pen an article for this movie, and I finally got down to it.
 Here’s the plot and ending of The Lobster explained.

 You can rent or buy the film by clicking below: